samahjoob/sds/README.md

 ## 🙏 Inspired by

-The SDS system is based on and inspired by the excellent [smkalami/prompt-decorators](https://github.com/smkalami/prompt-decorators) project, extending it with persistent, immutable decorators designed for enterprise-grade AI behavior control.
+The SDS is based on and inspired by the excellent [smkalami/prompt-decorators](https://github.com/smkalami/prompt-decorators) project, extending it with persistent, immutable decorators designed for enterprise-grade AI behavior control.

 ---
 **⭐️ Thank you for choosing SDS — enabling smarter, clearer, and more consistent AI interactions!**